merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 If you are working with isolate genomes, maybe you should consider ordering them based on gene cluster frequencies since you *would* expect a proper organization of genomes based on gene clusters should often match with their overall similarity.
 Here are some small notes:

-* In this case it is easy to see that gene cluster presence/absence data is doing a poor job since we know the *Prochlorococcus* clades to see that clearly (i.e., gene cluster presence/absence data is mixing up high-light group II (purple) and high-light group I (poopcolor) genomes.
-But when you don't know to which clades your genomes belong, gene cluster frequencies can be more accurate to organize them nicely.
+* In this case it is easy to see that organization by gene cluster presence/absence data is doing a poor jobby mixing up high-light group II (purple) and high-light group I (poopcolor) genomes.
+We can identify the problem clealry because we know the clades to which these genomes belong, in cases where you have no idea about these relationships, it seems gene cluster frequencies can organize your genomes more accurately.

 * It is sad to know that MAGs will often lack multi-copy genes, and they will have less paralogs (since assembly of short reads create very complex de Bruijn graphs which obliterate all redundancy in a given genome), hence their proper organization will not truly benefit from gene cluster frequency data, at least not as much as isolate genomes, and the errors we see with gene cluster presence/absence data-based organization will have a larger impact on our pangenomes.

 * See the emergence of those sub-clades in high-light group II?
 If you are interested, please take a look at [our paper on *Prochlorococcus* metapangenome](https://peerj.com/articles/4320/) (especially the section "**The metapangenome reveals closely related isolates with different levels of fitness**"), in which we divided HL-II into multiple subclades and showed that despite small differences between these genomes, those sub-clades displayed remarkably different environmental distribution patterns.
-Sub-clades we could define in that study based on gene cluster frequencies and environmental distribution patterns match quite well to the groups ANI reveals.
+The sub-clades that we could define in that study based on gene cluster frequencies and environmental distribution patterns match quite well to the groups ANI reveals.
 This goes back to some of the most fundamental questions in microbiology regarding how to define ecologically relevant units of microbial life.
 I don't know if we are any close to making any definition, but I can tell you that those 'phylogenetic markers' we are using ...
 I am not sure if they are really working that well (smiley).

 </div>